ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

-We call $D_k$ an evolving cluster (EC) and $D_i^t$ a local document cluster of $D_k$.
-We can use different cluster linkage measures (single, average, centroid, complete) to estimate the similarity of the embedding clusters $Y_i^t$ (also note that since the embeddings of the local document clusters of $D_k$ are similar, all the documents in $D_k$ are similar as well).
+To obtain a representation of the temporal evolution of these clusters, we apply a final alignment step that generates document clusters based on their embedding similarity.
+The result is a set of \textit{evolving document clusters} that contain documents that are semantically similar to documents in the same time period, but also to other documents in previous or subsequent time periods: {\definition Let $\{D_i^t\}$ be the set of local document clusters obtained by $\PC$.
+Cluster Alignment $\CA: D \mapsto \{ D_k \}$ generates $m$ subsets of documents $D_k\subseteq D$ for $k=1$ to $m$ and where $D_k$ is the \textit{union} of a set of local document clusters (topics) $D_i^t$ with \emph{similar embedding clusters $Y_i^t$}. } We call $D_k$ an evolving cluster (EC) and $D_i^t$ a local document cluster of $D_k$.
+We can use different cluster linkage measures (single, average, centroid, complete) to estimate the similarity of the embedding clusters $Y_i^t$ (also note that since the embeddings of the local document clusters of $D_k$ are similar, all the documents in $D_k$ are similar as well). \Cref{fig:3d} shows two examples of evolving clusters in two datasets with two different embedding methods.

-Two examples of evolving clusters are shown in \Cref{fig:3d}.
-All local clusters of each time period are on the same plane, and all local clusters of the same evolving topic have the same color.
-In the following section we will describe an implementation of ANTM and in particular more details on the issues of coherently using document embeddings for the computation and alignment of local clusters.